 I think there is a geographic bias for capital to come here from other places.
 I think it’s getting better.
 But you just have to hustle.
 Get out of bed in the morning and start firing off emails and making phone calls.
 It’s just selling, and in sales, you have to go and get meetings and just network.

 Roxanne: Out of the 30-something interviews we’ve done so far, we always ask the question, “What do you think Tampa still needs to work on?”
-Capital has been, by far, the biggest answer.
+Capital, by far, is the most-repeated answer.